devismail2y/notashoppingnote-old/literature-review/Machine-Learning-x-Cyber-Security.md

 Interacting with the operating system [79, 122,42, 152]

+ML password generation based on the semantic structure of passwords [128, 132]

+All of the stealing attacks involved in this survey use the supervised learning algorithm.

+N: feature engineering
 > ML reconstruction attack[34], GAN Attack, Analyzing big data and build predictive models [125, 131] using Google Prediction API or Amazon SageMaker,
 > Other survey: [3, 7, 31, 145]